tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 Have you played a game called [*Chinese whispers*](https://en.wikipedia.org/wiki/Chinese_whispers)?
 People queue up in a line, the first person receives a message which has to be passed down the line.
-Additional limitaions may apply such as the listener cannot speak while listening.
+Limitaions may apply such as the listener cannot speak while listening.
 Error and miscommunication occurs almost every game no matter how hard the players try.